 For an ingoing trajectory ($\dot r<0$), the proper infall time from $r_0$ to $r_f$ is

 The corresponding coordinate time follows from $dt/d\tau=E/(1-2M/r)$, giving

 In Schwarzschild coordinates $\Delta t$ diverges as $r_f\to 2M$, while $\Delta\tau$ remains finite, as is well known.

 Before turning to Kerr, it is useful to establish a Schwarzschild baseline by comparing relativistic and Newtonian infall times for the same initial conditions.
 Figure~\ref{fig:ratioN-GR} shows the ratio $\Delta t_{\rm Newt}/\Delta\tau_{\rm GR}$ as a function of $L$ for infall from $r_0$ to $6M$ (which corresponds to the innermost stable circular orbit (ISCO) in Schwarzschild spacetime) for a particle starting with zero radial velocity.
 As the particle angular momentum increases, the Newtonian infall time grows faster than the relativistic proper time.
 In other words, for fixed $(r_0,r_f)$ and comparable angular--momentum values, General Relativity predicts a shorter integrated infall time.
 This trend is made explicit in Fig.~\ref{fig:ratioN-GR}.

-This trend is made explicit in Fig.~\ref{fig:ratioN-GR}.
-The systematic departure from unity at larger $L$ is consistent with the structure of Eq.~\eqref{eq:SchwRadial}: while the term $L^2/r^2$ acts as a centrifugal barrier, the relativistic correction $-2ML^2/r^3$ partially counteracts it at smaller radii, reducing the proper infall time relative to the Newtonian prediction.
-This Schwarzschild result motivates our main Kerr question: once spacetime rotation is included, can the additional $a$--dependent couplings further strengthen (or weaken) the effective attraction and thereby shorten (or lengthen) the integrated infall time?